 Accessible Home Design

-Paralyzed Veterans of America's senior associate director of architecture spoke on accessible home design during the Abilities Expo in Los Angeles.
+Paralyzed Veterans of America's director of architecture and facilities spoke on accessible home design during the Abilities Expo in Los Angeles.
 (Photo Christopher Di Virgilio).

 Paralyzed Veterans of America's architects were on hand during this year's L.A.
 Abilities Expo

-Accessible home design was the topic of a workshop led by Mark Lichter, Paralyzed Veterans of America’s (PVA) senior associate director of architecture, during the 2017 Los Angeles Abilities Expo March 24-26 at the Los Angeles Convention Center in California.
+Accessible home design was the topic of a workshop led by Mark Lichter, Paralyzed Veterans of America’s (PVA) director of architecture and facilities, during the 2017 Los Angeles Abilities Expo March 24-26 at the Los Angeles Convention Center in California.

 Lichter began his presentation to the group of about 30 people by explaining what PVA’s architecture department does to educate and consult on new design projects and construction.